dreac0nic/slither/README.md

  - Recorded demos of gameplay.
  - View of past demos of yours and friends!
  - Customized game assets: customize your Snake with your collected Slither-points: "Hisses!"
+ - Expand the arena when the player reaches a certain length. (_Constaints?_)

+### Snake
+The implementation of Snake will be very similar to the classic addition seen in most phone libraries.
+The player controls a constantly-moving snake and must collect the "dots" in the arena without colliding with a segment of themselves nor the walls of the arena.
+With every dot that is collected, the player grows in length.
+The goal of the game is to achieve the highest score.

+#### Point Scoring
+Points are accumulated over time.
+A multiplier is applied to the score with every dot that is collected the multiplier is increased.
+The player is also given a small bonus (after the multiplier has been applied) for collecting a dot.
+If the player is able to fill the arena (this inevitably losing), they will be given a small bonus, plus a star marked on their name.
+After the game is complete, other factors such as number of turns, most efficient routes, etc will be taken into account to produce a final, ranked score.

 ## Tools, Languages, and Libraries!
 Slither is primarily written in Ruby with Ruby on Rails.
 "Snake" itself will be